-Principal types of volcanoes
+Types of volcanoes

-Cinder cone volcanoes (also called scoria cones) are the most common type of volcano and are the symmetrical cone shaped volcanoes we typically think of.
-They may occur as single volcanoes or as secondary volcanoes on the sides of stratovolcanoes or shield volcanoes.
+Cinder cone volcanoes (also called scoria cones) are the most common type of volcano, according to San Diego State University, and are the symmetrical cone-shaped volcanoes we typically think of.
+They may occur as single volcanoes or as secondary volcanoes known as "parasitic cones" on the sides of stratovolcanoes or shield volcanoes.
 Airborne fragments of lava, called tephra, are ejected from a single vent.

 Shield volcanoes are huge, gently sloping volcanoes built of very thin lava spreading out in all directions from a central vent.
 They have wide bases several miles in diameter with steeper middle slopes and a flatter summit.
 The gentle convex slopes give them an outline like a medieval knight’s shield.
-Eruptions are not generally explosive, more like liquid overflowing around the edges of a container.
+Eruptions of these volcanoes are not generally explosive, but are more like liquid overflowing around the edges of a container.

 Other volcanic landforms